 What is the IRS Form 1099-MISC?

-Form 1099-MISC is an IRS tax form used to report the miscellaneous payments made to an independent contractor, or other self-employed people during the calendar year.
+Form 1099-MISC is an IRS tax form used to report the miscellaneous payments made to other self-employed people during the calendar year.

 Form 1099-MISC is also used to report payments made for rent, fishing boat proceeds, medical and health care payments, prizes, awards and more.